 Summers in the north are short and cool, but the rest of the country is generally very comfortable and quite warm.
 Swedes love celebrating the long summer days by flocking to the coast and inland lakes.
 For visitors, summer is among the best season to visit, with countless outdoor events and attractions.
 Crowds are common, but worth it thanks to the beautiful weather.

 - The whole country celebrates Midsummer Eve in June.
 Accordion-playing and dances around the maypole are the most typical celebrations.

 - The International Festival of Folk Dance and Music, or Rättviksdansen, takes place biennially in Rättvik.
 The event draws more than 1,000 folk dancers and musicians from all over the world.

 Fall in Sweden can often be quite rainy, as wet air masses blow in from the Atlantic Ocean.
 Fog is common as well.
 In the Northern regions, snow and frost will begin by mid-October.
-September, in particular, can be a nice time to visit, as temperatures are typically still in the mid-60s.
+September, in particular, can be a nice time to visit, as temperatures are typically still above 60 degrees Fahrenheit.

 - The Göteborg Book Fair takes place every September in Göteborg.
 It started in 1985 as a trade fair but is now the largest literary event in Scandinavia.
 The fair brings in more than 800 exhibitors and 100,000 visitors to Göteborg.